Chart Color Schemes

 Helensvale lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Helensvale's population is around 20,943 as of Aug 2025.
-This reflects an increase of 1,994 people since the 2021 Census, which reported a population of 18,949 people.
-The change is inferred from the estimated resident population of 20,815 from the ABS as of June 2024 and an additional 289 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,040 persons per square kilometer.
-Helensvale's growth of 10.5% since the 2021 census exceeded the non-metro area average of 8.6%.
-Population growth was primarily driven by interstate migration contributing approximately 49.5% of overall population gains during recent periods.
+Helensvale's population was approximately 20,991 as of November 2025.
+This figure represents an increase of 2,042 people since the 2021 Census, which recorded a population of 18,949.
+The change is inferred from the estimated resident population of 20,815 in June 2024 and an additional 306 validated new addresses since the Census date.
+This results in a density ratio of 1,042 persons per square kilometer, similar to averages seen across locations assessed by AreaSearch.
+Helensvale's growth rate of 10.8% since the 2021 census exceeded both the non-metro area average (8.8%) and the national average.
+Interstate migration contributed approximately 49.5% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections are applied where utilised.
-Considering projected demographic shifts, Helensvale is forecast to increase by 7,269 persons to 2041 based on the latest population numbers, recording a gain of 34.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort released in 2023 based on 2022 data.
+Projected demographic shifts indicate a significant population increase in the top quartile of Australian non-metropolitan areas by 2041, with Helensvale expected to gain 7,269 persons, recording a total increase of 33.8% over the 17-year period.

 Frequently Asked Questions - Population